Campus Life

 Housing and Dining

 First- and second-year students live and dine in one of the University’s seven residential colleges: Butler, Forbes, Mathey, New College West, Rockefeller, Whitman or Yeh.
-In junior and senior year, students have the option of continuing to live in their residential college or of moving into the upperclass dormitories.
+In their junior and senior years, students have the option of continuing to live in their residential college or move into the nonaffiliated, upperclass dormitories.

 Approximately 96% of Princeton undergraduates live on campus.
-Approximately 61% of juniors and seniors in the Class of 2021 and 2022 took their meals at one of 11 private, coed eating clubs.
-Many juniors and seniors choose to continue eating in the residential colleges; others may join a cooperative; cook their own meals in dormitory kitchens, or make independent arrangements.
-In addition to dining at one of the residential dining halls, all students may enjoy meals at the Center for Jewish Life (which houses the University’s kosher dining facility), Frist Campus Center or one of the numerous campus cafes .
+Approximately 62% of juniors and seniors in the Class of 2023 and 2024 took their meals at one of 11 private, coed eating clubs.
+Many juniors and seniors choose to continue eating in the residential colleges; others may join a cooperative, cook their own meals in dormitory kitchens, or make other independent arrangements.
+In addition to dining at one of the residential dining halls, all students may enjoy meals at the Center for Jewish Life (which houses the University’s kosher dining facility), Frist Campus Center or one of the numerous campus cafés.
 Halal options are available to students in the residential colleges and at Frist Food Gallery.
 Students can also order kosher meals to have in any of the residential dining halls with 24 hours’ advance notice.

 Eating Clubs